KnapsackPro/knapsack_pro-ruby/README.md

 You can learn more about [recent RSpec team changes](https://github.com/KnapsackPro/knapsack_pro-ruby/pull/42) that was backported into knapsack_pro.

+To solve failing tests in Queue Mode you can check:

+* you use full namespacing.
+If you see error like `NameError: uninitialized constant MyModule::ModelName` then in some cases a top-level constant would be matched if the code hadn't been loaded for the scoped constant.
+Try to use full namespacing `::SomeModule::MyModule::ModelName` etc.
+* You can check below questions for common reasons of failing tests in Queue Mode

 ##### Why when I use Queue Mode for RSpec then FactoryBot/FactoryGirl tests fail?

 You can use [knapsack_pro binary](#knapsack-pro-binary) instead of rake task version to solve problem: